EmDuck/Gaming-PC-Building-Guide/BUILDING.md

 ![image](https://cdn.discordapp.com/attachments/746749543881637959/918261151324835930/unknown.png)

 On one of the corners of the socket, there will be a small triangle.

 - Locate and remember the position of this triangle.

 ![image](https://cdn.discordapp.com/attachments/746749543881637959/918323706672058418/unknown.png)

-Now, next to the socket, there should be a metal lever being held down.
+On the bottom of the socket, there should be a metal lever.

 ![image](https://cdn.discordapp.com/attachments/746749543881637959/918261395961815110/unknown.png)

-On the very left of the lever, push down and towards you until the lever isn't being held down anymore.
+On the very left of the lever, push down and drag it towards you until the lever isn't being held down anymore.

 ![image](https://cdn.discordapp.com/attachments/746749543881637959/918262051716100148/unknown.png)

 Now, push the lever all the way to the right.
-You should see the rubber socket slightly move.
+You should see the socket slightly move in its place.

 ![image](https://cdn.levvvel.com/wp-content/uploads/am4-cpu-list.jpg)